 Overall, there is a lot of clarity to how the user interface has been designed, and it helps essential information stand out.

-There are some other nice touches which make the wallet easy to use as well.
+There are some other nice touches that make the wallet easy to use as well.
 The currency selector is particularly useful and holds a more prominent place in the redesigned interface.
 It makes it easy to select the currency of your choice since coin icons are more visible, preventing confusion or mistakes.

 Perhaps the most notable aspect of the interface is how uncluttered and clean it appears.
 It does make it possible for individuals to interact with the wallet system seamlessly, and even new users can utilise the new interface in a matter of minutes.